Michdo93/WOLverine/README.md

 ## 🧱 System service

+If you have executed the `install.sh` script, the following steps are not necessary.

 ### 📝 Create the systemd service file

-Create a new file, e.g. wolverine.service, in the /etc/systemd/system/ directory:
+Create a new file, e.g. `wolverine.service`, in the `/etc/systemd/system/` directory:

 ```
 sudo nano /etc/systemd/system/wolverine.service